skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 # Mar Talos

-Mar Talos is home to the Elves.
+Mar Talos is home to the elves.
 Other races are not allowed to roam the land, and must remain in the capital / port city of Talosport.
 It is also the home of Sagemaster Teerin Forwinol.